Best practises for pre-selling a limited edition on Shopify

 Project Types and Scope: Shopify Pre-Orders vs Kickstarter

 Kickstarter only offers the one format.
 An All-or-Nothing Funding Model, that is where a backing goal is set to be achieved within a specified timeframe, or backers don’t get charged.
+Kickstarter has great support for tiered rewards and quantity breaks, although this can be mimicked with a Shopify app like Discountly.

 Shopify pre-orders on the other hand allow you to offer different charging options, therefore which allows for flexible funding.
 In the case of PreProduct: charge upfront pre-orders, charge later pre-orders or deposit based pre-orders.